SeunguLyu/NeatoKart/README.md

 ### Creating Map

 [![Creating Map](https://img.youtube.com/vi/I1t8w_XXLrw/maxresdefault.jpg)](https://youtu.be/I1t8w_XXLrw)
-↑ Click to view the video
+↑ Click to view the map creating demo video

 The above video shows how a new map is created.
 It is pretty simple - run create_map node, click the OpenCV screen, drive a Neato through checkpoints, and click the OpenCV screen again to save.